golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-2-hashcat.md

 cd examples/yacat
 ```

-{% hint style="success" %}
+{% alert level="success" %}

 So now, we're going to assume that:

-* The `yagna` deamon is running in the background.
+- The `yagna` deamon is running in the background.
-* The `YAGNA_APPKEY` environment variable is set to the value of the generated app key.
+- The `YAGNA_APPKEY` environment variable is set to the value of the generated app key.
-* The payment is initialized with `yagna payment init -sender` (please keep in mind that it needs initialization after each launch of `yagna service run`).
+- The payment is initialized with `yagna payment init -sender` (please keep in mind that it needs initialization after each launch of `yagna service run`).
-* The virtual python environment for our tutorial is activated.
+- The virtual python environment for our tutorial is activated.
-* Dependencies are installed and the `yapapi` repository (containing the tutorial examples) is cloned.
+- Dependencies are installed and the `yapapi` repository (containing the tutorial examples) is cloned.
-* In your current directory (`examples/yacat`) there are two files that will be used and discussed in this example:
+- In your current directory (`examples/yacat`) there are two files that will be used and discussed in this example:
-  * `yacat.Dockerfile` - the Docker file used for the definition of the provider's container images
+  - `yacat.Dockerfile` - the Docker file used for the definition of the provider's container images
-  * `yacat.py` - requestor agent's entry point which deals with orchestration of the container runs.
+  - `yacat.py` - requestor agent's entry point which deals with orchestration of the container runs.

-{% /hint %}
+{% /alert %}

 ## Let's get to work - the Dockerfile

 Let's start with the Dockerfile (`yacat.Dockerfile`).
 Do we always need a dedicated Dockerfile for our own Golem application?

-{% hint style="info" %}
+{% alert level="info" %}
 Golem is designed to use existing Docker images, so you can use any existing docker image.
 There are no Golem-specific conditions that need to be met by the image.
-{% /hint %}
+{% /alert %}

 If there is (for example on the [docker hub](https://hub.docker.com/)) no docker image that you need, you will have to create a custom one.